-Hayrides are an autumn ritual for many families.
+Hayrides are a fall ritual for many families.
 Depending on the age of your child, you might be in search of a gentle meander through fields or a spine-chilling adventure that sparks Halloween excitement.
-Dozens of Boston-area farms offer hayrides, and we’ve rounded up them up for you here.
+Tons of Boston-area farms offer hayrides, and we’ve rounded them up for you here.
 The best part?
-Most of these farms also offer other activities to entertain your family, like farm animals, corn mazes, or delicious cider donuts.
+Most of these farms also offer other activities to entertain your family, like apple picking, corn mazes, and delicious cider doughnuts.
 Happy—or spooky—trails!

 Hanson's has been scaring the daylights out of families since 1993 and is back as of September 2, 2021.
-Not for the weak of heart, Hanson’s Haunted Hayride features more than 100 volunteers to shock and scare visitors every Friday and Saturday in October.
-For skittish visitors, Hanson’s Farm also offers pick-your-own pumpkins and a corn maze.
+Not for the faint of heart, Hanson’s Haunted Hayride features more than 100 volunteers to shock and scare visitors every Friday and Saturday from 7 p.m. - 10 p.m. in October.
+Hanson’s Farm also offers pick-your-own pumpkins and a corn maze.
 Admission is $10-15 and includes a sugar pumpkin.

 Another hayride that will have you screaming and jumping out of your seat is at this horrifying Halloween theme park.
 Each year Spooky World pops up for the season offering haunted houses and games along with the hayride.
 Please note: This hayride is not for the faint of heart: "This is no kiddie ride through the pumpkin patch," the website boasts.
 The one-mile ride takes you through a dark forest with live actors and special effects.
 While there are no age restrictions, the park warns some adults may not even be able to handle the scares.
 Admission ranges from $42.99-74.99 for VIP.